2022–2023 United Kingdom group A streptococcus outbreak: Deaths

-So far, 310 deaths have been recorded within 7 days of an iGAS infection, 43 of which were children.
+So far, 516 deaths have been recorded within 7 days of an iGAS infection, 61 of which were children.
 The other reported deaths are people over the age of at least 15.
 Usually, only one or two children under the age of 10 die from GAS infections during a typical winter.

-The case fatality rate (CFR) for iGAS from 12 September to 26 February in England was 13.8%.
+The case fatality rate (CFR) for iGAS from 12 September to 18 June in England was 13.7%.

 Cases

 The UK Health Security Agency (UKHSA) said that an average of 2,861 (range 479 to 5,051) of scarlet fever were recorded during the same period over the past 5 years.

-The following table shows the number of notifications of iGAS and scarlet fever published by data from the UKHSA from 12 September to 26 February.
+The following table shows the number of notifications of iGAS and scarlet fever published by data from the UKHSA from 12 September to 18 June.

 Response

 During a House of Commons debate on 7 December 2022, Prime Minister Rishi Sunak was accused of downplaying the outbreak after leader of the opposition Keir Starmer questioned him on his handling of the disease.
 Sunak stated that the infection 'has not become more lethal'.

-A survey of 626 parents' attitudes towards Strep A revealed a range of misinformation narratives, with 32% thinking that COVID-19 and flu vaccines were partly responsible for an increase in Strep A infections.
+A survey of 626 parents' attitudes towards Strep A revealed a range of misinformation narratives, with 32% thinking that COVID-19 vaccines and flu vaccines were partly responsible for an increase in Strep A infections.
 Furthermore, 49% were unsure as to whether there is a link between nasal flu vaccines and Strep A. It also found that 28% were sceptical about Strep A, believing that it is a disguise being used to cover up something else.
 Increasing migration and refugee numbers were blamed by 33% of respondents for the increase in infections.